jdunkerley/jdunkerley/AWS Developer.md

 - Use CloudTrail to monitor STS
 - To use a role run `STS:AssumeRole` to get access as the role
+- If get error can use `aws sts decode-authorization-message` to get detail

 ## Policy Types
 - Managed Policies (owned by AWS, cannot be edited => copy to customer manage)